rmglennon/web-scraping-mongodb/README.md

 # Scrape news headlines into MongoDB

 This is a full-stack JavaScript app built using MongoDB, Mongoose, Node.js, Express.js, Handlebars.js, HTML, and CSS.
 It scrapes the  [TechCrunch](https://techcrunch.com/) homepage and stores article titles and links, along with your notes and favorites, in MongoDB.
+The articles and notes collections reference each other through population.

 https://mongo-tech-news-scraper.herokuapp.com/